ted-dunstone/biotest_mock_interface/README.md

 ## Testing the API

-A sample client (`mock_client.py`) can be created to automate image uploads and interaction with the server.
+A sample client (`mock_client.py`) is provided to show how interaction with the server work.
 You can also use Swagger UI or tools like Postman.

-In practice this will be used to enroll and test various galleries.
+In practice this will can be used to test the interfaces of your server.

 ---

 > [!NOTE]
 > * This is a **mock application only** for integration testing.
 No actual biometric algorithms are used in this repo.
-> * The `TEMPLATE_DB` is stored in memory and cleared on restart or via `/clear`.
+> * The `TEMPLATE_DB` for the mock is stored in memory and cleared on restart or via `/clear`.
 > * Intended for PoC and testing integrations in secure environments (e.g. behind VPN).

 ---